 I love the huge variety of pallet Christmas tree ideas out there!
 In fact, I could probably write an entire post just on pallet Christmas tree ideas.
 No matter what style you make them in, they’re amazing.

 Check out this tutorial – and video – to make this gorgeous DIY pallet Christmas tree.

 Make Christmas even more magical (and save some money in the process) by fashioning this year’s decorations out of items you may already have around the house.

-You’ll be proud to display your own unique and original design.
-Which one is your favorite?
+You’ll be proud to display your own DIY Christmas pallet with its unique and original design.
+Which DIY project is your favorite?